-NIHONGO HONYAKUSHA – This means Japanese translator and it is just one of the many things Sarah Enders does for Team Liquid, an esports team filled with world-renown players like Double Lift, Nemo, and Hungrybox.
-And Sarah’s day to day as a departmental assistant is just as varied as the games Team Liquid are involved in (Overwatch, League, Street Fighter, Smash, and many more!)
-But how does a person go from Oklahoma, where football is king, to working in the field of esports?
+NIHONGO HONYAKUSHA – This means Japanese Translator and it is just one of the many things Sarah “LiquidSenders” Enders does for Team Liquid, an esports team filled with world-renown players like Double Lift, Nemo, and Hungrybox.
+Enders’s day to day as a departmental assistant is just as varied as the games Team Liquid are involved in, such as Overwatch, League of Legends, Street Fighter, Smash, and more.
+However, how does a person go from Oklahoma, where football and basketball are kings, to working in the emerging field of esports?

-Enders graduated from OU in 2017 with a BA in Japanese and Asian Studies.
-After that, she entered IUC, a prestigious Japanese-learning institution and lived in Japan to continue studying.
-But working in esports hadn’t ever been her aim.
-She didn’t even imagine herself being able to do what she does now.
+Enders graduated from OU in 2017 with a B.A. in Japanese and Asian Studies.
+After that, Sarah entered The Inter-University Center for Japanese Language Studies (IUC), a prestigious Japanese-learning institution, and lived in Japan to continue her studies.
+Working in esports, however, hadn’t ever been her aim; Enders couldn’t even imagine herself being able to do what she does now.

-At the beginning of college, Enders didn’t like League of Legends, the game she now mainly writes about.
+At the beginning of college, Enders didn’t like League of Legends (League), the game she now mainly writes about.
 One of her childhood best friends introduced her to the game and this was her first reaction.

 It was only when she first saw the early cinematics from League that her opinion started to turn.